aroberge/reeborg-docs/src/en/basics/bugs.rst

    pressing the *execute one instruction and pause*, or **step** button.
    By default, the line about to be executed is highlighted; you can turn off the highlighting by clicking on a button above the code editor.
 #.
-You can change the speed of execution at any point inside a program;
+You can change the speed of execution (the time between two instructions)
+   at any point inside a program;
    I will explain how you can do this later.
 #.
 You can have Reeborg write some information at any given point inside
    a program; again, I will explain how you can do this later.